 It’s not unusual for prosecutors to ask a series of clarifying questions while experts are on the stand.
 We ask these questions to simplify the concepts for jurors who don’t have expertise in complicated forensic disciplines.
 During the closing arguments, prosecutors once again re-communicate the difficult, technical statements for the jury.
 Prosecutors translate challenging concepts, using common language, analogous illustrations and real life examples.
 While experts are critical to our investigations and criminal cases, they are no more important than the translators who make their testimony accessible the jury.

 As a Christian Case Maker, you may not be an expert witness.
 You probably don’t have a doctorate in philosophy or theology, and you’re probably not teaching at a major university or presenting a paper at the annual meeting of ETS.
 But you may be even more important than you think.
-There are hundreds of men and women attending the meeting this week, but there are millions of Christians in churches across America who need these difficult concepts translated.
+There are hundreds of men and women attending the meeting every year, but there are millions of Christians in churches across America who need these difficult concepts translated.
 You and I can be those translators.
 The Church can use a good dose of ETS thinking, but like a criminal jury, they’re going to need these concepts presented in a way that’s engaging and accessible.
 That’s where you and I come in.
 If we’re willing to engage the information seriously so we can re-communicate the concepts effectively, we’ll do a tremendous service for the Christian community.
-While experts (like the theologians and philosophers here at ETS) are critical to Christianity, they are no more important than the translators who make their testimony accessible to the Christians, seekers and skeptics who make the final decision.
+While experts (like the theologians and philosophers who attend ETS) are critical to Christianity, they are no more important than the translators who make their testimony accessible to the Christians, seekers and skeptics who make the final decision.